Bristol Centaurus: Variants

 Centaurus I – 2000 hp, two-speed full/medium supercharger and left-hand tractor drive.
 Run on 100 octane fuel.

 Centaurus IV – 2300 hp, two-speed medium/full supercharger and rigid mounting.

-Centaurus V – 2500 hp, two-speed full/medium supercharger with cropped impellers.
+Centaurus V – 2650 hp maximum; two-speed full/medium supercharger with cropped impellers.
 The Centaurus VI was similar to the Centaurus V with master connecting rods in cylinder numbers 7 and 8.
 The Centaurus VIII was similar to the Centaurus VI with methanol/water fittings.

 Centaurus VII – 2400 hp, two-speed medium/full supercharger and rigid mounting.

 Centaurus IX – 2500 hp, and Centaurus XI were similar to the Centaurus VII.
 The Centaurus X was similar to the Centaurus IX with methanol/water fittings.

 Centaurus XII – 2300 hp, was a development of the Centaurus IV with twin-turbine entry supercharger, redesigned propeller reduction gear and Hobson-RAE injector and vertically mounted starter motor.
 The Centaurus XV was a development of the Centaurus VII with flexible mounting.

 Centaurus XVIII – 2470 hp, was similar to the Centaurus XV.

 Centaurus XX – 2360 hp, a dual-installation engine for the Bristol Brabazon, similar to the Centaurus 57.

 Centaurus 57 – 2470 hp, a development of the Centaurus XII with modified supercharger and injector.
 The Centaurus 58 was a modified Centaurus 57, and the Centaurus 59 was a modified Centaurus 58 with a flexible mounting.

 Centaurus 70 – 2470 hp, a modified Centaurus 57 with single-speed medium supercharger.
 The Centaurus 71 was a lightened Centaurus 70 with torquemeter-type reduction gear and 150 hp accessory drive.

 Centaurus 100 – 2470 hp, a modified Centaurus 57 with two-speed full/medium supercharger and methanol/water injector.
 The Centaurus 130 was a civil model, modified from the Centaurus 100 with single-speed medium supercharger.